 - How did they feel about their day at school?
 (This will give you an idea of the overall feeling of your child’s day – whether sad or happy, so that you can take further action if you need to.)

 - What made them happy today?
 Why?
 What made them sad?
 Why?

 - What was their favourite food of the day?Why?What would they like in their lunch box the next day?

 These are questions that will help you to have a deeper understanding about your children.
 These questions are not about finding out about the schoolwork; however, you are using the relationship between the school and their friends as a “focused topic” that your children can relate to.
 This approach gives you a common topic that you can share with your children.

-Have a connected day with your children!
+Share your experience with us below and have a connected day with your children!